 (Note: This is the fun, down-to-earth introduction of myself and Popsori.
 For a professional description, please go to the Professional page.)

-Hey, I'm Jason and I'm a K-pop and esports journalist and reporter that worked in Seoul for seven and a half years.
+Hey, I'm Jason and I'm a K-pop and esports journalist and reporter that worked in Seoul for about ten years.
 As a teenager, I also lived in Japan for seven and a half years.

 These days, I teach people about K-pop in-depth, the business side of the industry, and the history of Korean music.